minaburo/archi/schc-architecture.md

 {{-Overview}} presents an overview of those technologies.

-The Static Context Header Compression (SCHC) {{rfc8724}} technology is the core product of the IETF LPWAN working group. {{rfc8724}} defines a generic framework for header compression and fragmentation, based on a static context that is pre-installed on the SCHC endpoints.
+The Static Context Header Compression (SCHC) {{rfc8724}} technology is the core product of the IETF LPWAN working group and was the basis to form the SCHC Working Group.
+{{rfc8724}} defines a generic framework for header compression and fragmentation, based on a static context that is pre-installed on the SCHC endpoints.

 This document details the constitutive elements of a SCHC-based solution, and how the solution can be deployed.
 It provides a general architecture for a SCHC